Moorsel: History

 Historical records about the village of Moorsel date back from the early Middle Ages.
 Approximately one-third of the territory, called Moorsel-proper, was controlled by a local landlord.
 His housings included a medieval moat, which is still visible in the landscape.
 The feudal title was elevated to a barony in 1661.

 The other part of the village (Moorsel-kapittel) was owned by the chapter of Dendermonde, probably from 868 on.
 One of the largest landowners in the region was the Abbey of Affligem, who possessed the church and the parish of Moorsel.
 Abbot Karl de Croy, Bishop of Tournai, built a water castle at Moorsel in 1546.

 Only after the French Revolution the feudal parts of the village (Moorsel-proper and Moorsel-kapittel), as well as the ecclesiastical influence of Affligem, were abolished.

 Landmarks

 Moorsel is home to a chapel dedicated to Saint Gudula.
 According to the Life of St. Gudula, she visited daily the church of Moorsel, two miles away from her home.
 The 14th century structure was built with sandstone from Meldert, one of the Faluintjesgemeenten.

-The parish church is dedicated to St. Martin.
+The parish church is dedicated to Saint Martin of Tours.
 The Romanesque substructure dates from the 12th century.
 According local tradition, it is based on the foundations of the 7th century St. Salvator church, which Saint Gudula daily visited.
 The church counts three altars in baroque style, constructed by Jacob Ulner.
 Another curiosity is the renaissance castle, which is still preserved in its original condition.
 The castle is constructed was intended as a summer residence for the Karl de Croy, Abbot of the Abbey of Affligem and later on Bishop of Tournai.